 Kitchen Table Topics - Taxation

 Democrats Abroad wants to know what issues matter to you as a Democrat living abroad.
-Your input can help shape DA’s 2020 Platform.
+Your input can help shape DA’s 2024 Platform.
 Run a Kitchen Table Talk - information here - and make your voice heard!
-Topics on Taxation included below (scroll for the full list).
-Add your own through the Kitchen Table Talk New Topic form.
+Scroll down to see details on this topic.
+Don't see what you are looking for?
+Add your own topic through the Kitchen Table Talk New Topic form.

 Residency Based Taxation

-Do you support amending the Internal Revenue Code to abolish taxation based on citizenship and instead adopt Residency-Based Taxation, a system in which Americans living outside the U.S. would continue to declare income generated in the U.S. but would be exempted from reporting to the Internal Revenue Service (IRS) income earned in their country of residence?
+Do you support amending the Internal Revenue Code to abolish taxation based on citizenship and instead adopt Residency Based Taxation, a system in which Americans living outside the U.S. would pay U.S. tax on income generated in the U.S. but would be exempted from reporting to the Internal Revenue Service (IRS) income earned in their country of residence?

 BACKGROUND